espressif/arduino-esp32/docs/source/installing.rst

    :width: 200
    :figclass: align-center

 PlatformIO is one of most popular embedded development tool.
-Currently, it supports Arduino ESP32 and ESP-IDF from Espressif (other platforms is also supported).
+Currently, it supports Arduino ESP32 and ESP-IDF from Espressif (other platforms are also supported).

 To install PIO, you can follow this Getting Started, provided by PIO at `docs.platformio.org`_.